Logo

 What is Insistence on Sameness in Childhood?

-Insistence on sameness in childhood is the tendency to get very upset when plans are changed or when daily routines do not go as expected.
+Insistence on sameness in childhood is when a child gets very upset when plans change.

-Some children are more inflexible than others and tend to use negotiation skills when things do not go their way.
+Some children are more inflexible than others.
+Some kids tend to use negotiation skills when things do not go their way.
 As a parent, it can be hard to think rationally and handle these situations with care when you’re just trying to get through the day.

 Symptoms of Insistence on Sameness in Childhood